bytescout/pdf-co-api-samples/DOC To PDF API/JavaScript/Convert DOC To PDF From File (Node.js) - Async API/README.md

-## How to convert DOC to PDF from file (node for DOC to PDF API in JavaScript using PDF.co Web API

-### How to convert DOC to PDF from file (node in JavaScript with easy ByteScout code samples to make DOC to PDF API.
-Step-by-step tutorial

-Writing of the code to convert DOC to PDF from file (node in JavaScript can be done by developers of any level using PDF.co Web API.
-PDF.co Web API helps with DOC to PDF API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to convert DOC to PDF from file (node for DOC to PDF API in JavaScript using PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-JavaScript code snippet like this for PDF.co Web API works best when you need to quickly implement DOC to PDF API in your JavaScript application.
-Sample code in JavaScript is all you need.
-Copy-paste it to your the code editor, then add a reference to PDF.co Web API and you are ready to try it!
-Writing JavaScript application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.

-PDF.co Web API - free trial version is on available our website.
-Also, there are other code samples to help you with your JavaScript application included into trial version.

 ## REQUEST FREE TECH SUPPORT